How to Get Married in Cuba (Guide for United States Citizens)

 - that the foreigner has never committed any crimes in Cuba.

-You can prove you are single and free to marry by providing certain documents, most importantly an Affidavit of Single Status to the Cuban government either in Cuba or via the Cuban embassy in Washington.
+You can prove you are single and free to marry by providing certain documents, most importantly a document usually known as an Affidavit of Single Status (or Single Status Declaration, there are many other names), to the Cuban embassy in Washington or the Cuban government in Cuba.
+(We recommend the Cuban Embassy in Washington for this process.)

-If you want to bring your new Cuban spouse to live with you in the United States, you must do a second step with US immigration.
+If the plan is for your Cuban spouse to live with you in the United States, you must do a second step with US immigration.
 You will at some point need to contact an immigration attorney.
 If you need a referral, please indicate this request on our order form.

-How long does it take to get my Cuban Marriage documents so I can get married in Cuba?
+How long will it take to get my documents ready so I can get married in Cuba?

-Once you have found all the necessary documents, it usually takes 2-4 weeks for the Cuban marriage papers to be authenticated and legalized for use in Cuba. *Covid-19 timelines are 2.5 to 3 months.
+Once you have found all the necessary documents, it can take 2-4 weeks for the various documents to be authenticated in your home state (and in Washington, if necessary) and legalized in Washington for use in Cuba. *Covid-19 timelines are 2.5 to 3 months.

 What other Cuban marriage fees can I expect?

-- Courier costs for individuals living outside of United States – this usually only happens if you have already left United States and need the documents delivered to where you are.
+- Courier costs if you currently live outside of United States – this usually only happens if you have already left United States and need the documents delivered to where you are.
 (For example: if you have already travelled to Cuba Cuba.)

-- International birth certificate support from Immigroup – this only happens if you were born outside the US and need your birth certificate (please note, we do not offer this service for all countries).
+- Applying for an international birth certificate (i.e. not American) – this only happens if you were born outside the US and need your birth certificate (please note, we cannot replace birth certificates for citizens of all countries - call us to find out if we can help you).

 Application Questions - American-Cuban Marriage